Max Payne 2: The Fall of Max Payne: Development

+Anti-piracy

+When Rockstar Games released the game on Steam, they used a no-disc crack to bypass their originally included DRM.

 Reception

-Max Payne 2 was critically acclaimed.
-Praise focused on its action and story, while criticism targeted its length, which was considered short.
+Max Payne 2 received "generally favorable" reviews from critics, while the PS2 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 Steve Polak of the Australian The Daily Telegraph, who enjoyed the first Max Payne game, also praised Max Payne 2, calling it an "outstanding" game that "keeps alive the sense of atmosphere and engaging gunplay-oriented action that was so exciting in the first release."
 He lauded the game for better production values compared to the first game, including its more polished story, more professional scripts, and better acting and graphics.
 The complexity of Max's character was a welcomed element by Polak, who found that games often created heroes that were simplistic.
 The Sydney Morning Herald's Dan Toose described the game's experience as "brutal, yet beautiful gun-blazing gaming".

 Jon Minifie of The New Zealand Herald appreciated the game's story, calling it an "entertainingly dark third-person shooter with a well-crafted, noir storyline".
 In particular, Minifie praised Remedy for what he deemed a successful port of the game to consoles, especially for the Xbox, noticing that the version features visuals that look similar to those on the PC.
 However, he found that the PlayStation 2 port was only "an okay job" that resulted in quality that was "considerably less easy on the eye", and asserted that it is outperformed by more powerful platforms.
 The Sunday Times's Steven Poole observed that Max Payne 2 does "exactly the same [things as the first game], only better."
 He found that enemies react convincingly to damage taken from bullets, thanks to the physics engine.
 Ultimately, however, Poole described the game as "entertaining but not earth-shattering".